TheLastAurora/receitas-beneficiarios/README.md

-Here's a comprehensive documentation for your project, covering features, technologies used, concurrency, distribution, and setup instructions:

----

 # **Receipt of Resources by Beneficiary**

 ## **Features**

-This project involves a data pipeline for extracting and loading data related to Receipt of Resources by Beneficiary from the [Transparency Portal](https://portaldatransparencia.gov.br/download-de-dados/despesas-favorecidos).
-This will be further extended as a full end-to-end DE project.
-It mainly uses Apache Airflow, Docker and PostgreSQL.
-The pipeline is structured into two primary DAGs (Directed Acyclic Graphs):
+This project involves a ETL pipeline related to Receipt of Resources by Beneficiary from the [Transparency Portal](https://portaldatransparencia.gov.br/download-de-dados/despesas-favorecidos) using and open-source stack, such as Airflow, Kafka and Polars.
+It has an educational purpose only.

+In the Airflow side, currently, the pipeline is structured into two primary DAGs (Directed Acyclic Graphs):

-1. **`setup_database` DAG**:
+1. **`setup_pipeline` DAG**:
-   - **Purpose**: Creates database tables, partitions, and constraints.
+   - **Purpose**: Creates database tables, partitions, constraints, and sets up a Debezium connector for CDC.
    - **Tasks**:
      - Set environment variables.
      - Test database connection.
      - Create the main table and its partitions.
      - Set up constraints on the partitions.
+     - Configure the Debezium connector.
      - Trigger the `load_data` DAG after setup completion.

 2. **`load_data` DAG**: